 Sadly, it also installs a general Avira Software Manager, which really acts like bloatware.
 Don’t be surprised – you’re also a happy Identity Scanner owner now, never having been given the option to disown.

-And the saddest part is that you cannot cut these benign lumps out, because trying to do so prompts the message: “Phantom VPN is not self-sufficient and needs Avira Software Manager, so if you want to get rid of the latter, remove the former first”.
-That’s the price of free software, I guess.
+And the saddest part is that you cannot cut these benign lumps out because trying to do so prompts the message: “Phantom VPN is not self-sufficient and needs Avira Software Manager, so if you want to get rid of the latter, remove the former first.”
+That’s the price of the free software.